excess-project/cluster-power-tools/power-measurement-system/driver/Readme.txt

 -hpc_convert: This process read the raw files and con- vert the measured values in the appropriate metrics.
- The appropriate conversion will be made on the basis of configuration files.
+ The appropriate conversion will be made on the basis of the configuration files.
 -hpc_update: This tool can update APCIe-3021 with the new firmware image APCIe3121_US11.rbf.
-This update corrects the bug, which caused the spontaneous error during the measurement.
+This update corrects a bug, which caused the spontaneous error during the measurement.
 You don't need to use it, if you order the A/D converters with the HLRS Firmware update.

 ======================================================
    How to flash the firmware update to APCIe-3021
-      (you don't need to doi if you ordered
-    APCIe-3021 with the HLRS firmware update)
+      (you don't need to do it if you ordered APCIe-3021 with the HLRS firmware update)
 ======================================================
-Go to the sub-directory 100483_HLRS_/hpcus/hpc and run the follo- wing actions
+Go to the sub-directory 100483_HLRS_/hpcus/hpc and run the following actions
 1 - Reboot the system
 2 - Check all installed APCIe-3021 devices:
 $ls /dev/dev/xpci3xxx_*